 I do not know why she followed through with proposing!
 I made it quite tricky.

-When I got out of the shower, I started complaining about the lighting in the bathroom and how it was going to be impossible for me to survive with such poor lighting.
+When I got out of the shower, I started complaining about the bathroom’s lighting and how it would be impossible for me to survive with such low lighting.
 I would have to trust her to tell me if my makeup was perfect [SO dramatic!].
 I even made her hold her phone at various angles to highlight parts of my face as I reluctantly attempted to make it work.
 She endured my complaining and remained completely patient [even though my moaning had delayed our arrival at the park where a photographer was waiting to capture our special moment].

 Still in shock, she then pointed out the paparazzo she had hired.
-I didn’t immediately understand, but that’s when the events of the day started to make sense.
+I didn’t immediately understand, but that’s when the day’s events started to make sense.

 THE WEDDING DAY

 Words by Nikki